How to Start a Blog with WordPress

 What is WhoisGuard?

 When you register any domain name you’re obligated to provide real information, real email, home address, phone number etc. If you want this information to be protected from easy access it’s a good idea to get WhoisGuard.
 This is what a whois lookup looks like when protected by WhoisGuard.
+Since May of 2018 NameCheap offers WhoisGuard for free for everyone.

 What is PremiumDNS?